-Losing weight and becoming healthier inevitably tops the list of most people’s New Year’s resolutions.
-But many—women in particular—may be ignoring one of the best ways to get lean in the new year: strength training.
+Losing weight and becoming healthier inevitably tops the list of most people’s fitness goals.
+But many—women in particular—may be ignoring one of the best ways to get lean: strength training.

 Strength training can involve just about any kind of resistance training, whether that’s lifting barbells or hand weights, jumping on a weight machine or even using resistance bands or weighted balls.
 Also, with the popularity of CrossFit and other highly intensive exercise programs, it’s worthwhile to mention that you do not have to participate in something that extreme to accomplish your goals.
 Effective strength training can be kept simple.